DanielvG-IT/Portfolio/README.md

 ## Deployment

-This project is hosted on **Plesk**.
+This project is hosted on **Dokploy**.
 Any changes pushed to the `main` branch will automatically deploy.

 ---